 Here is the math: We start with a fixed point O, a curve, and a circle around O of radius r.
 Draw a straight line through O that intersects the curve in A. Mark point B on this line, such that AB = r (in fact there are two such points).
 Do this for every line through O; then all marked points together form the conchoid of the curve.
 The conchoid consists of two branches.
 For one of the branches, OB = r + OA, and for the other OB = r - OA.

 Back to bookfolding: look at the bottom of the book.
 The point O is at the spine, r is the page width plus a bit of room near the spine, so that the ends of the pages form the circle.
-Every page makes a straight line through O. Now choose a curve that nicely intersects the circle, for example the line I chose for 'Conchoid'.
+Every page displays as a straight line through O. Now choose a curve that nicely intersects the circle, for example the straight line I chose for 'Conchoid'.
 Pick a page, locate point A where it intersects the curve, and fold the page inward at that point.
 The page end is now at a point B, closer to the spine.
 We didn't change the width of the pages, so we have OA + AB = r.
 Then OB = r - 2OA.
-So we created one branch of a conchoid, not the conchoid of the curve we chose, but of a related curve.
+So we created one branch of a conchoid, not Nicomedes' conchoid of the curve we chose, but of a related curve.
 In 'Conchoid' for example, it is the line parallel to the visible one, but at twice the distance from O.

 I do my calculations by hand, with pencil and paper.
 I don't even like to use a calculator.
 If a problem can't be solved analytically, I solve it graphically using a pencil, calipers and a ruler, rather than using a computer.
 It's not that I don't know how; during my math research years I wrote many programs.
 But I experienced that relying on the computer leads to neglecting the classical and elegant geometry and analysis tools and skills, which much better accompany a work of art.
 I actually rediscovered some ancient greek mathematics, from the age when there was no difference between being a mathematician or an artist.